-While we can't know for sure whether Buffett is about to buy Milwaukee-based Johnson Controls
+We can't know for sure whether Buffett is about to buy Johnson Controls

 - Consistent earnings power.